base-org/web/apps/base-docs/docs/tools/ethers.md

 :::info

-To alternatively connect to Base Goerli (testnet), change the above URL from `https://mainnet.base.org` to `https://goerli.base.org`.
+To alternatively connect to Base Sepolia (testnet), change the above URL from `https://mainnet.base.org` to `https://sepolia.base.org`.

 :::